ja11sop/std-filesystem-relative/papers/DXXXX.md

 **4.18 proximate path [fs.def.proximate-path]**

 A path that may be absolute or relative but which captures the shortest traversal from one path to another.
-If the start path shares the same root then proximate path will be relative, otherwise absolute beginning with the root of the path you want to traverse to.
+If the start path shares the same root then proximate path will be relative, otherwise absolute beginning with the root of the path to be traversed to.

 ----